nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 CONNECTIONS is empty.

     * 2a1.
-CONNECTIONS display a message to indicate no contacts.
+CONNECTIONS displays a message to indicate no contacts.

       Use case ends.

 * 2a.
 No existing contacts match the tag provided.

     * 2a1.
-CONNECTIONS display a message to indicate no matching contacts.
+CONNECTIONS displays a message to indicate no matching contacts.

       Use case resumes at step 2.